MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 ===================
-MicroEJ core engine
+MicroEJ Core Engine
 ===================

-The MicroEJ core engine (also called the platform engine) and its components represent the core of the platform.
+The MicroEJ Core Engine (also called the platform engine) and its components represent the core of the platform.
 It is used to compile and execute at runtime the MicroEJ Application code.